2020 AFL Grand Final: Qualification

-It marked the third Grand Final between the two sides, having previously contested the 1931 and 1967 VFL Grand Finals for one win apiece.
+It was the third grand final between the two sides, having previously contested the 1931 and 1967 VFL Grand Finals for one win apiece.
 It was the first grand final to feature two Victorian-based teams since 2011, and only the third grand final not to feature either team that finished first or second on the ladder at the conclusion of the home-and-away season since it became possible in 1972 (the others being 1980 and 2019).
 The teams had met in a preliminary final the previous year, Richmond winning that game after trailing by 21-points at half time.

 Richmond was a slight favourite to win the game; bookmakers offered $1.84 odds for a Richmond victory against $2.05 for a Geelong win.